 c.
+Workshop/In-Service

-Workshop/In-Service No in-service or workshop courses may be applied toward a master's degree.
+No in-service or workshop courses may be applied toward a master's degree.

 d.
+Correspondence Credit

-Correspondence Credit No correspondence credit is allowed as part of a master's degree.
+No correspondence credit is allowed as part of a master's degree.

 e.
-Course Number Requirements At least 50 percent of the semester hours must be taken in academic work at the level of 600 or above.
+Course Number Requirements At least 50 percent of the semester hours must be taken in academic work at the level of 600 or above. f.
+Credits and Time Limitation

-f.
-Credits and Time Limitation Credit for courses which were completed more than six years prior to the granting of the degree will not be allowed as credit toward the degree.
+Credit for courses which were completed more than six years prior to the granting of the degree will not be allowed as credit toward the degree.
 An additional year may be taken for completion of the thesis.
-The minimum number of credit hours for each program is indicated in the graduate section of the Catalog.
-These credit hour minimums range from 30 to 48 hours.
+The minimum number of credit hours for graduate programs ranges from 30 to 48 hours. g.
+Incomplete/In Progress Grades

-g Incomplete/In Progress Grades For graduate students, "Incomplete" or "In Progress" grades are allowed to remain on the transcript after graduation only if they are not required for the degree to be conferred (for example, they may remain for an additional graduate degree which is not yet complete.)
-However, if the course(s) for an additional graduate degree is/are not completed within 7 years, the grade(s) will be changed to "F".
+For graduate students, "Incomplete" or "In Progress" grades are allowed to remain on the transcript after graduation only if they are not required for the degree to be conferred (for example, they may